compwiz32/website/content/about.md

 ---
-title: About Me
+title: Let me help you learn the fundamentals of writing good code!
-image: '/images/MK-Speaker-Flag.jpg'
+image: '/images/MK-PSChatt.jpg'
 ---
 Hey there, I'm Mike.
 Thanks for stopping by...